Director: Andrew Wilson

 Natalie Wilson was born into science and she’s never thought about moving to anything else except art!
 She started out as a budding paleontologist, then switched her discipline choice to paleoanthropology and archeology.
 Natalie can be seen at festivals and special events, teaching and demonstrating at a touch tank as well as people twice her age.
 In addition to her dozens of aquatic “pets”, she has a ball python and a Brazilian terrier.

-Head Idea Man and Sand Spreader: Zachary Wilson
+Head Idea Man, Sand Spreader, and Webmaster: Zachary Wilson

 Zachary comes up with the most amazing ideas for exhibits and often works during special events, such as Carousel Day and Booquarium.
 He is a walking encyclopedia of animal facts and loves to show guests around.